 Dusty Rhodes Singing His Version of Johnny B Goode entitled ‘Dusty B Good’:

 Former manager and wrestler Gary Hart died on March 16, 2008, following a heart attack at his home in Euless, Texas, after returning from an autograph session in Pennsylvania.
-On April 5, 2008, Peach State Pandemonium, an internet wrestling program, aired a two-hour tribute program in the memory of Hart.
+On April 5, 2008, Peach State Pandemonium, an internet wrestling program, aired a two-hour tribute program in Hart’s memory.

 If you enjoyed this piece, be sure not to miss the following articles on our site: